 Is there a COLLEGE STUDENT in your home who needs financial assistance to remain in school?

-If you answered "yes", please encourage your students to apply for these scholarships especially for scholars who are living in Public or Assisted Housing (Section 8).
+If you answered "yes", please encourage your students to apply for these scholarships, especially for scholars who are living in Project Based Voucher (PBV) or Assisted Housing (Section 8).

 The AHAEEF Scholarship fund awards a one-time scholarship to scholars who are pursuing their first post-secondary degree (scholars applying for a Master's or a PhD are not eligible).
 This includes scholars pursuing completion of a trade or vocation school and those attending a 4-year university or a 2-year college.